Anxiety in Adults

 Adult Anxiety Treatment

-Cognitive behavior therapy (CBT) is the most researched and scientifically proven psychotherapy for treating anxiety adult men and women.
+Cognitive behavior therapy (CBT) is the most researched and scientifically proven psychotherapy for treating anxiety in adults.
 CBT is a very practical and easy to understand treatment approach that emphasizes the here-and-now and the development of effective coping skills and strategies.
-In adults, most therapies for anxiety are grounded on exposure-based treatments which involve the gradual, systematic confronting of anxiety-provoking stimuli in order to promote habituation (i.e., becoming desensitized to).
+In adults, most therapies for anxiety are grounded in exposure-based treatments which involve the gradual, systematic confronting of anxiety-provoking stimuli in order to promote habituation (i.e., becoming desensitized to).

 Certain medications such as antidepressants (e.g., SSRIs) and anti-anxiety medications (e.g., benzodiazepines) are commonly used to treat anxiety and like psychotherapy have been proven to be effective.
 Most anti-anxiety medications are effective for short-term relief from intense anxiety symptoms, primarily those associated with physiological arousal (e.g., shortness of breath, rapid heat beat, etc.).